wuyou33/Supports_for_IJEPES/README.md

-# Supports_for_Energy
+# Supports_for_IJEPES
-This project is for paper in Energy.
+This project is for paper in International Journal of Electrical Power & Energy Systems.
 Title: Hierarchical Management Strategy for Electric Vehicles Charging Schedule Considering the Scarcity of Charging Resources